Firefighters subdue deadly blaze at key oil facility in Cuba

 “We can’t go in for now,” he told Cubavisión, a government TV channel.

-The blaze killed at least one person and injured 128 others, with 14 firefighters still reported missing.
-It also forced officials to evacuate more than 4,900 people and shut down a key thermoelectric plant after it ran out of water, raising concerns about a new round of blackouts in addition to the ones the government announced last week for Havana.
+The blaze killed at least one person and injured 128 others, with 14 firefighters still reported missing and 20 people hospitalized.
+The fire also forced officials to evacuate more than 4,900 people and shut down a key thermoelectric plant after it ran out of water, raising concerns about a new round of blackouts in addition to the ones the government announced last week for Havana.

+Col. Daniel Chávez, second in command at Cuba’s firefighting department, said the fire could keep burning for the next couple of days but doesn’t expect it to grow in size.
+He said the next step is to cool the area.

 Cuban President Miguel Díaz-Canel cautiously celebrated the work by local firefighters and special teams that Mexico and Venezuela sent that employed boats, planes and helicopters to fight the blaze whose billowing, toxic smoke could be seen from the capital of Havana.

-“(Tuesday) was a victory day, but we cannot be overconfident,” he tweeted on Wednesday.
+“(Tuesday) was a victory day, but we cannot be overconfident,” he tweeted on Wednesday as he warned about a possible switch in the wind direction.
 “Danger is lurking.”

 The fire at the Matanzas Supertanker Base began Friday after lightning struck the key infrastructure, which operates an oil pipeline that receives Cuban crude oil that powers thermoelectric plants.
 It also serves as the unloading and transshipment center for imported crude oil, fuel oil and diesel.